rcaspergit/pi_projects/docs/reports/Older_Memory_tech.md

 Figure 12

+## CD4021-BE Static Shift Register <a name=""></a>:
-**CD4021-BE Static Shift Register:** Figure 13 illustrates the pinout of the CD4021 PISO shift register.
+ Figure 13 illustrates the pinout of the CD4021 PISO shift register.
 This shift register will be used to pull data from the EEPROM.
 The EEPROM provides data as 8 bit words requiring 8 pins to collect.
 Given the additional address pins needed to access the EEPROM data, the RPi does not have enough pins to collect the data and manage control pins.
 To solve this problem the PISO chip will be used to collect the 8 data bits in parallel and the RPi will clock out the data from the PISO serially.
 The control and data pins needed to clock in the data only require 3 RPi pins.
 In the pinout below, the pins listed as PI-1 through PI-8 are the data pins and are the parallel inputs to the PISO.
 These will be connected to the data pins of the W27E040 and do not consume any RPi pins.
 The RPi pins will control the clock, parallel/serial control, and Q8.
 The Q8, Q7, and Q6 pins are serial out registers.
 This effort will only use the high order Q8 pin.
 This accounts for the three pins needed by the RPi to clock in data

 ![](RackMultipart20220306-4-1h7bbh1_html_2b5572d86a560dc9.png)

 Figure 13

-## CD4021-BE operation:
+## CD4021-BE operation <a name=""></a>:

 Operation of the CD4021-BE is fairly straight forward.